 Arrowhead plants (Syngonium podophyllum) are easy to care for houseplants with large leaves and trailing forms.
-Their leaves come in a wide variety of colors and patterns and may reach up to a foot long.
-Since they’re native to tropical Latin America, they prefer an environment that mimics their natural home.
-Here we’ll take you through the key fundamental Arrowhead plant care considerations at home including potting, soil, light, watering, feeding, pruning, and propagating.
+I love that their leaves come in various colors and patterns and can reach up to a foot long.
+In my experience, since they’re native to tropical Latin America, they prefer an environment that mimics their natural home.
+In this guide, I’ll take you through how I care for my Arrowhead plants at home, including the best soil types, light exposures, watering frequencies, fertilizing needs, and environmental considerations for optimal growth.

 Ultimate Guide to Arrowhead Plant Care at Home